A free walking tour in Madrid you can just do by yourself

 Why did I pick “Puerta del Sol” (locals just call it “Sol”) as starting point of this Madrid walking tour?
 Puerta del Sol is the semi-circular main square of Madrid and that’s why it is the perfect spot to start the walking tour.
 It is very easily accessible by metro as it is one of the biggest public transport hubs and in the very center of Madrid.

-Sol is always busy and there are many things you can do at this big square.
-There are often street performers showing their skills, from Mexican Mariachis to breakdancers.
+Sol is always busy and there are many things you can do in this big square.
+Street performers often show their skills, from Mexican Mariachis to breakdancers.
 Apart from that, here are the things you have to do at Puerta del Sol:

 La Mallorquina is not a hidden gem of Madrid anymore, but it’s still one of the places you really need to check out.
 This is an old pastry shop that opened in 1894 and since then has been baking one of the best Spanish pastries.
 If you end up coming here during the morning, try a sweet Spanish breakfast and order a “Napolitana con chocolate“, which is similar to the French “pain au chocolat”.
 So flaky, sweet, and delicious.
 La Mallorquina is also famous for its outstanding “churros con chocolate”.
 I invite you to try Spanish pastries during your stay in Madrid.
 They are so good!